lev-veshnyakov/django-import-data/docs/index.md

 ### Foreign keys

-**Django data import** supports import of related entities in the form one-to-many and many-to-many.
+**Django import data** supports import of related entities in the form one-to-many and many-to-many.
 To save such entities your models should have appropriate foreign keys.

 In a resulting XML you can use `<fk/>` and `<m2m/>` elements (see above).
 They have `model=""` and `key=""` attributes, pointing to the related `<item/>`